pgrunm/pgrunm.github.io/content/posts/infrastructure_flutter_part1.md

 With everything of the files listed above the necessary AWS infrastructure is created within a few minutes.
 No need to click or anything else, you just have to run a `terraform apply` from the commandline.
 As it's hard to get all the code inside this document, I created a [new repository on Github](https://github.com/pgrunm/aws_jenkins_flutter), where I'll upload all the required code.

+The cool thing about all the stuff above is, it created everthing and from now on we only have to worry about the container setup.
+The container setup I'm going to cover in part 2 of the series.

 If you have any questions, do not hesitate to contact me!
 I hope you enjoyed reading this post and we will see each other in part 2, where we talk about how to configure the Jenkins master and agent.

 <!-- See more in [part 2 of the series](/posts/infrastructure_flutter_part2). -->